RafaelBenildoMafra/Tia-Parser/README.md

 Within the TIA Portal, there is a mechanism that runs a Reorganization Task to eliminate data from the `.plf` file once its size exceeds approximately 5 KB.
 Unfortunately, this mechanism may remove important information needed to reconstruct the data, which affects the parser’s ability to work with larger files.

 # Tools Used
-To read and analyze the `.plf` file, I used [Imhex](https://github.com/WerWolv/ImHex) by WerWolv, which I highly recommend.
+To read and analyze the `.plf` file, Was used [Imhex](https://github.com/WerWolv/ImHex) by WerWolv, which I highly recommend.

 # How to Use
  1. Navigate to the system folder in a typical TIA Portal project.